Special Clinical Focus

 - Liver surgery

-Prof. Drognitz is the Clinical Director of the General, Abdominal and Vascular Surgery Clinic of the St Vincentius Hospitals in Karlsruhe.
+Prof. Drognitz is the Clinical Director of the General and Abdominal Surgery Clinic of the St Vincentius Hospitals in Karlsruhe.
 Together with bowel surgery and thyroid surgery, the focus of the Department of Abdominal Surgery is on minimally invasive surgical procedures (laparoscopic surgery) and the surgical treatment of tumour and cancer conditions.
 Together with the Gastroenterology Clinic, the Abdominal Surgery Clinic in Karlsruhe has been certified by the German Cancer Society as a Bowel Cancer Centre, which underlines the high degree of experience and the high quality of the specialists under Prof. Drognitz in the care of patients with intestinal conditions.
 So, ultramodern operating theatres in terms of instruments and equipment at the most up to date state of the art are available to Prof. Oliver Drognitz and his team at the St Vincentius Hospitals in Karlsruhe.